Niolon/XHARPy/docs/source/installation.rst

    conda install -c conda-forge jax=0.2.26 numpy=1.20.3 scipy=1.7.3 pandas=1.3.5

 You need to add the folder where your xharpy *directory* is located to the
 $PYTHONPATH.
+If you are unsure the directory should be one level above the one where the ``__init__.py`` is located.
 As long as there is no installation routine you can do this by

 .. code-block:: console